antymistor/opencv--CascadeClassifier-scissor-dectect/README.md

-# opencv  CascadeClassifier scissor dectect
+# opencv  CascadeClassifier scissor detect
- use LBP/HAAR classifier to dectect scissor in real time
+ use LBP/HAAR classifier to detect scissor in real time